Republican Front (French Fifth Republic): Decline of the Republican Front in the face of the FN's electoral resurgence (2011–present)

-2024 legislative elections

 Following the RN's victory in the 2024 European elections, Emmanuel Macron dissolved the National Assembly.
 In response, François Ruffin led left-wing parties to form a broader coalition, the New Popular Front, surpassing the previous NUPES alliance.

 During the first-round campaign, controversies arose over the positions of certain La France Insoumise deputies.
 This divided the outgoing majority’s strategy for second-round contests between New Popular Front and RN candidates.
 Proposals ranged from a total republican front (Clément Beaune), to conditional support based on the candidate’s affiliation or past remarks (e.g., Gérald Darmanin and Sabrina Agresti-Roubache), to outright rejection of the republican front (Olivia Grégoire).
 The controversial statements included remarks about the October 7 attacks and criticisms targeting Olivier Dussopt during the 2023 pension reform.

 The National Rally (RN) emerged as the leading party in the first round.
 The left called for a Republican Front to prevent the RN from securing a majority in the new National Assembly and positioning itself to form the next government.
 Candidates from the New Popular Front (NFP) who finished third were urged to withdraw in cases where their presence risked enabling the election of an RN candidate, and in all circumstances for candidates of La France Insoumise (LFI).

 Before the second round, Prime Minister Gabriel Attal called for the withdrawal of Ensemble candidates "whose continued presence in third position would result in the election of an RN deputy over another candidate who, like us, defends the values of the Republic." Édouard Philippe, representing the Horizons party within the presidential majority, advocated for blocking the RN and LFI, stating, "No vote should go to National Rally candidates, nor those of La France Insoumise."